kaustubhdw/Dice-roller/README.md

 - 👋 Hi, I’m @kaustubhdw
-- 👀 I’m interested in hacking and web developement.
+- 👀 I’m interested in hacking and Android developement.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Android developement.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - instagram @immortalzeus or email - dwivedikaustubh18@gmail.com
+- 📫 How to reach me - email - dwivedikaustubh18@gmail.com

 <!---
 kaustubhdw/kaustubhdw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.